Best eSport odds exhange sites listed

 What exactly is an eSports betting exchange?

-An eSports betting exchange is a platform where you’re solely betting against other users instead of betting against the bookmaker, which is the way traditional eSports betting works.
+An eSports betting exchange is a platform where you’re solely betting against other users instead of betting against the bookmaker.
+It’s an alternative to the way traditional eSports betting works.
 The operator will pick out the matches, but instead of providing the odds like they normally do, you and other bettors will be the ones deciding these.
-This gives you two options to bet on:
+This gives you two different choices to bet on:

 » Create your own odds and hope that another player will give you action on these (bet against you)